may/calmwater1/README.md

 p keyword title - create project with keyword and title tag keyword - add tags to project? pt keyword action_context task - add a task to project with keyword in action_context with a title of task #pt stands for project task
-## HABITS
-xh - list habits
-xh keyword - log habit for today xh keyword title - create new habit with keyword and title

 ---